1) An Absurd California Death Penalty Cost Review: A Rebuttal to "Cut This: The Death Penalty"(1)

 Mitchell/Alarcón have made their study highy suspect by their refusal to share their database, which we can presume is unreliable, otherwise they would be happy to share it.

-It's absolutely certain that the CCFAJ is horrible.
+It's absolutely certain that the CCFAJ is horrible, as detailed, above.

 Rough estimates find that life without parole may cost more in California than the death penalty.